-One of the most important reasons for reduced idling is simply the cost.
-The fuel consumed in 10 minutes of idling varies between 1/3 and 1/2 of a litre depending on your particular vehicle.
+One of the most important reasons for reduced idling is simply the cost of wasted fuel.
 Today’s vehicles with fuel injection and electronic ignition start more easily and suffer far less wear and tear on the engine components.
 National Resources Canada indicates that the break even point to offset any potential maintenance costs is 60 seconds, however other research would indicate that 30 seconds would be more accurate.
 Some sources estimate the cost of restarting your engine to be approximately $ 10.00 to $ 15.00 per year, which would more that be offset by the fuel saving costs.

 And let’s not forget about the idling that many of us do to warm up our cars in winter.
 The best way to warm you car up in winter is to drive it.
 Excessive idling can actually be more harmful for your car as the fuel is not fully combusted when your car is idling outside of its peak operating temperature.
 This fuel residue builds up on the cylinder walls and can also contaminate the engine oil thereby reducing its ability to lubricate.
 On most days you need no more than 30 seconds of idling before driving away.
 Your engine, and all the other components that do not warm up while idling, will warm up quicker and more efficiently.